Mexico – a new (direct) democratic powerhouse in the Americas?

 Yes – modern direct democracy is on the cards in the worlds tenth-most populatedexternal link country.
 In fact, Mexico is officially called the “United States of Mexico”, and the 2 million-square kilometre federation is composed of 32 autonomous statesexternal link hosting a diversity of ethnic groups speaking no less than 68 different official languages.

-In recent years these states have introduced more than 250 legal decisions stemming from initiatives and referendumsexternal link, making it a world leader when it comes to incorporating forms of citizen participation into systems of government.
+In recent years these states have introduced more than 250 legal designs or procedures stemming from initiatives and referendumsexternal link, making it a world leader when it comes to incorporating forms of citizen participation into systems of government.
 However, the big challenge is to reconcile two very different types of decision-making processes which are now colliding.

 As Mexico City mayor Claudia Sheinbaum said this week when welcoming local leaders from across the world to an assembly of the International Observatory of Participatory Democracyexternal link: “we are not only one of the most participatory, inclusive and happy places in the world”, she wrote on Twitter.
 “We have also all the big problems”.

-Sheinbaum’s insights are important, and reflect the fact that the president – her ally – prefers top-down plebiscitarian forms of public consultations in a political environment where all the tools for a proper bottom-up process of citizen participation are nevertheless at hand
+Sheinbaum’s insights are important, and reflect the fact that the president – her ally – prefers top-down plebiscitarian forms of public consultations in a political environment where all the tools for a proper bottom-up process of citizen participation are nevertheless at hand.

 At the moment, official institutions – including election authoritiesexternal link at the federal, state and local level – non-governmental organisations, and academic institutions are playing a critical role in fostering direct democracy.
 They increasingly support active and engaged citizens to learn about their rights and how to use them, and the results are often positive.